ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-cc-backend.md

 - Enable to initiate a user session via an JWT token, e.g. by an IDM portal
 - Drop permission after privileged ports are taken
 - Use compression for metric data files in job archive
+- Allow access to the REST API from all IPs
-- enable re-sampling of timeseries metric data for long jobs
+- enable re-sampling of time-series metric data for long jobs
 - Configure three clusters using one local `cc-metric-store`
 - Use a sqlite database (this is the default)